wkeeling/selenium-wire/README.rst

 Browser Setup
 -------------

-**Firefox**
+**Firefox and Chrome**

+No specific configuration should be necessary - everything ought to just work.

-You'll need to install the `Gecko driver`_ for Firefox to be remotely controlled - the same as if you were using Selenium directly.
+You will however need to ensure that you have downloaded the `Gecko driver`_ and `Chrome driver`_ for Firefox and Chrome to be remotely controlled - the same as if you were using Selenium directly.
+Once downloaded, ensure these executables are placed somewhere on the path.

 .. _`Gecko driver`: https://github.com/mozilla/geckodriver/

-**Chrome**

-You'll need to install the `Chrome driver`_ for Chrome to be remotely controlled - the same as if you were using Selenium directly.

 .. _`Chrome driver`: https://sites.google.com/a/chromium.org/chromedriver/